Steep Holm: Post war

 In 1953 the island was leased by the Steep Holm Trust supported by four local organisations: the Somerset Archaeological and Natural History Society, Bristol Naturalists Society, Mid-Somerset Naturalists and the Bristol Folk House Archaeological Club.
 They repaired some of the buildings and established a bird ringing programme.
 In 1974 their lease expired and was taken over by the Kenneth Allsop Memorial Trust, a registered charity formed in memory of the broadcaster and naturalist Kenneth Allsop.
 The Trust purchased the island in 1976.
 The mission statement of the Trust is: "To protect, preserve and enhance for the benefit of the public the landscape, antiquities, flora, fauna, natural beauty and scientific interest of the island of Steep Holm in the County of North Somerset and to advance the education of the public in the natural sciences."

 Visits can be made to the island.
 The trust runs day-long boat trips from Weston-super-Mare.
 One barrack block is in use to provide visitor facilities.

+Steep Holm is prominent in the 1978 television film version of L. P. Hartley's story 'The Island' with John Hurt and Charles Gray (an episode of Classics Dark and Dangerous).

 In 1980 the Bollywood film Shaan was set and partially filmed on the island.

 The island is the focal point of the 2018 crime thriller Arcam, by Jason Minick.